Honduras Finca La Alondra Anaerobic process

-We are proud to be partners with the family Giron and all the people from Finca La Alondra.
-This coffee offers an intense aroma of hazelnut and milk chocolate with taste notes of butterscotch, chocolate and almonds.
-Heavy body and a smooth aftertaste.
+We are proud to be partners with the Giron family and all the people from Finca La Alondra.
+This coffee offers an intense aroma of hazelnut and cacao nibs with taste notes of sugarcane rapadura and baking chocolate with a smooth aftertaste.

 Finca la Alondra is located in the municipality of Lepaterique (30 km from the capital city Tegucigalpa), in the mountain of Yerba Buena at a height of 1600-1800 meters above sea level, with a rainfall of 2000-2500 mm / year, temperature between 10-22 Celsius.